hjicks/ga-sd/doc/10-history.md

 ===

-> current users: NetBSD and GNU projects
+> [!NOTE]
+> Bug trackers are used to track bugs and issue reports in programs

 ## Bugzilla
-Mozilla made *Bugzilla*, in late 90s for reports of bugs and project management in their projects.
+Mozilla made *Bugzilla*, in late 90s for reports of bugs and project management in their projects

-Bugzilla was very popular back in 2000s, but now replaced by other tools.
+Bugzilla was very popular back in 2000s, but now replaced by other tools

 > current users: Linux, FreeBSD, Mozilla, etc